 \subsection{Connection between DoT and OT}

-Both the similarity estimation approach and the transformation manner, as shown in Eq.~\eqref{Eq:entries-of-A} and Eq.~\eqref{eq:ot-map}, encourage us to explore further intrinsic connection between DoT and the OT algorithm.
-The relationship will provide an insight into understanding the inherency of Transformers.
-Moreover, it implies that the domain discrepancy can be explicitly mitigated in DoT model.
+Both the similarity estimation approach and the projection manner, as shown in Eq.~\eqref{Eq:entries-of-A} and Eq.~\eqref{eq:ot-map}, further encourage us to explore the connection between DoT and the OT algorithm.
+The relationship will provide new insight into understanding the DoT method from the view of Wasserstein geometry.
+Moreover, it implies that the domain discrepancy can be explicitly mitigated in the DoT model.
 This is just very important to deal with the UDA problem effectively.